tamarin-prover/tamarin-prover/manual/src/003_example.md

 In this protocol, a client C generates a fresh symmetric key 'k', encrypts it with the public key of a server 'S' and sends it to 'S'.
-The server confirms the receipt of the key by sending back its hash to the client.
+The server confirms the receipt of the key by sending its hash back to the client.

-This protocol is artificial and it satisfies only very weak security guarantees.
+This protocol is artificial and satisfies only very weak security guarantees.
 We will use it to illustrate the general Tamarin workflow by proving that from the perspective of the client, the freshly generated key is secret provided that the server is uncompromised.

 The Tamarin modeling of this protocol and the security properties are given in the file [Tutorial](code/Tutorial.spthy) presented here: